 Step 1.
-Get Your Child/Teen Thinking by Getting Their Input
+Get Your Teen Thinking by Getting Their Input

-- "How do the peers around you make you feel?" - "What are some ways you have seen other kids at your school treat each other badly?" - "What's your definition of bullying?" - "What would you do if you felt bullied?" - "What would you do if you saw someone else being bullied?" - Practice active listening.
-The best way to find out whether or not your child/teen is being bullied is by offering a safe space for them to talk about their upset without fearing judgment. - Paraphrase what you hear your child/teen say: "James grabbed my notebook in study hall last week; yesterday he pushed me in the hallway; and today he threatened to hit me.
-I don't know what to do."
-Parent modeling paraphrasing: "I hear that James took your notebook away from you, then pushed you another day, and then today threatened to hit you.
-I hear you were scared.
-I imagine you were also hurt and humiliated in front of others like when he pushed you." - Is it a one-time event?
+- "What's your definition of bullying?" - "What would you do if you felt bullied?" - "What would you do if you saw someone else being bullied?" - "How do the peers around you make you feel?" - "If you feel bad about someone, what's happening to make you feel that way?" - Practice active listening. - Paraphrase what you heard your teen say.
+Teen: "James asked me to come to a party tonight, and when I said no, he told me I was a loser and called me a name."
+Parent modeling paraphrasing: "So, I hear that when you said no to James, he was hurtful towards you."
+Parent reflecting feeling: "I hear you were hurt and perhaps humiliated as well." - Is it a one-time event?
 If so, it's not bullying.
-Are there regular or ongoing interactions that are hurting your child/teen?
-Do they sound like words or actions that are intended to belittle and dominate?
+Are there regular or ongoing interactions that are hurting your teen?
+Do they sound like words or actions that are intended to belittle and dominate your teen?